WoodCrafts in Nepal

 One of the veteran designers Haribhakta Maharjan said that the complexity of an ornately carved deity, multi-handed and holding symbols all of religious significance, requires not only great knowledge of the religious texts but also the skills of a craftsman competent to execute the work.

 Most of the wood crafts are influenced by the Vedic and Buddhist ideologies.
 So, if you happen to see any sort of act depicted on the temple, be sure that the art holds some kind of meaning in the oriental religions.

 As already explained above, Newari windows display the magnificent blend of Newari culture: the fusion of Hinduism and Buddhism.
 You can find different designs of Newari windows if you happen to travel three durbar squares of Kathmandu, look out for local workshops where skilled artisans can be observed busy with tools and woods.
-A few weeks ago, I met one of the American tourists, Richard, 80 years old in one of such workshops where he shared me his fascination on observing those beautiful and delicately carved windows.
+A few weeks ago, I met one of the American tourists, Richard, 80 years old in one of such workshops where he shared with me his fascination with observing those beautiful and delicately carved windows.

 Tables and beds

 Who wouldn’t love to use the intricately designed wooden table in their office and home which radiates a sense of calmness and serenity?
 Carved in the durable wood of tropical trees like sal, these tables are durable and artistic with different religious motifs.
 Also, wooden sleeping beds are available in the major woodcraft industry which is carved with auspicious motifs like Astamangala.